yetidevworks/yetibrowser-mcp/README.md

 ### Troubleshooting

 - The CLI walks ports `9010-9020` until it finds a free one, logging `switched to` when it advances.
 Pass `--ws-port <port>` if you want to pin a specific port instead.
-- The extension popup mirrors that behaviour: leave it on “Automatic” to track the CLI’s port, or choose “Manual” and enter the port reported by `browser_connection_info` / the CLI log to override it.
+- The Browser extension popup mirrors that behaviour: leave it on “Automatic” to track the CLI’s port, or choose “Manual” and enter the port reported by `browser_connection_info` / the CLI log to override it.

-### Sharing one MCP server across multiple clients

-Launch one CLI per IDE session; each instance will choose a free port automatically.
-Use the popup or `browser_connection_info` to check which port it picked, and only set the extension to Manual if you need to force a specific value.

 ## Documentation & build scripts